-(This article explains the definition of non-performing assets (NPAs), classification of assets, Income recognition and provisioning requirement under prudential norms)
+(This article explains the definition of non-performing assets (NPAs), classification of assets, Income recognition and provisioning requirement under prudential norms for all type of accounts including NPA norms for Agricultural loan and specialy KCC)

 Internationally income from Non-Performing Assets (NPAs) is not recognized on accrual basis but is booked as income only when it is actually received.
 In line with the international practices and in terms of recommendations made by Mr.Narasimham committee on financial system, RBI has introduced prudential norms for income recognition and asset classifications for Indian banks and financial institutions, to ensure proper provisioning and transparency in the published accounts.In agreement with the prudential norms for loans & advances, provisions are made by the banks on the basis of classification of assets into standard assets and prescribed NPA categories viz.
 Sub-standard,bad and doubtful and loss accounts.